shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ![Config content](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/5_config_content.png)

-The **env** folder stores the configurations that support a project’s environments.
-Environments allow each step in a pipeline process and each type of user: animator, modeler, compositor, TD, etc..., to have a customized workspace.
-Different artist types who focus on specific steps of a pipeline can have the environment customized for the way they work and customized in a way that makes the pipeline more effective.
-The default configuration allows for easy setup of environments targeted at various steps in a pipeline within specific software integrations.
+The **env** folder stores the integration settings that support the environments artists work within.
+Environments allow any point in a pipeline process: creating an asset, animate, model, lighting, creating a scene, etc..., and any type of artist to have a customized workspace geared toward the actions the artist is performing.
+Different artist types who focus on specific points in a pipeline can have the environment customized for the way they work and customized in a way that makes the pipeline more effective.
+The default configuration allows for easy setup of environments targeted at various points in a pipeline within specific software integrations.
 Customizing environments based on artist types requires a more advanced setup.
 Explore more about [Environments](Link to environment document).

 **Step 6:** Open the **env** folder; the other folders are utilized to extend other areas of Toolkit.

 Toolkit uses YAML files to configure functionality.
-YAML was chosen as the language for the configurations because it allows the files in Toolkit to be formatted in a way that’s easily readable, lightweight, and simple to customize by the administrator.
+YAML was chosen as the language for the configurations because it allows the files in Toolkit to be formatted in a way that’s easily readable, lightweight, and simple to customize.
 You can explore more about YAML [here](https://yaml.org/).
-The YAML files are a network of files linked together that contain identifiers for apps, software integrations, pipeline steps, and other bundles of code.
+The configurations are made up of nested YAML files that provide identifiers for apps, software integrations, pipeline steps, or tasks, and other bundles of code.
 It’s a roadmap of sorts guiding you to the specific bundle of code that controls the actions you want to affect.

 ## Editing the configuration file

 Shotgun Toolkit allows alterations to the apps that are integrated within the various software applications.
 One of the functions of the Workfiles app is the **+New Task** button, which allows a user to add a new task in the **File Open** dialog box.
 By default this function is enabled for every user at every phase of a project.
-A pipeline Technical Director (TD) might want to control which steps in a pipeline a new task can, or cannot, be added and by whom.
+A pipeline Technical Director (TD) might want to control at which point in a pipeline a new task can, or cannot, be added and by whom.

-A studio may have a standardized naming convention for new tasks and a specific person on the production team who is responsible for maintaining the naming conventions for all pipeline steps in Maya.
+A studio may have a standardized naming convention for new tasks and a specific person on the production team who is responsible for maintaining the naming conventions for all points in a pipeline involving Maya.
 If it’s a large project with multiple artists, you can imagine what kinds of naming conventions will arise allowing all of those creative types to develop new tasks and name those tasks whatever they fancy.
-In this case the TD would disable the **+New Task** button for all the pipeline steps where artists will be working in Maya.
+In this case the TD would disable the **+New Task** button for all the points in a pipeline where artists will be working in Maya.

 ## Disabling the +New Task button for projects in Maya